amine-java/counter-maven-plugin/README.md

 3- Launch mvn compile and you should get messages regarding the number of dependencies within your project as well as the number of active profiles.

-Both goals are bind to the compile phase by default, however, it's possible to change that by defining a phase in the execution element in the pom.xml.
+Both goals are bound to the compile phase by default, however, it's possible to change that by defining a phase in the execution element present in the pom.xml.
 We can also bind one goal to a phase and the other to another one, here's an example: